matkuliak/matkuliak.github.io/index.md

 ```

 !!!
 nostalgic_payne is the name automatically given to the container, yours will be different.
-To find out what it is, you can use the before-mentioned **docker container ls -al**.
+To find out what it is, you can use the before-mentioned **docker container ls -al** command.
 !!!

 Now that the underlying container is removed, we can remove the image.
 The name of the container must also be followed by image tag: